Vijayanagara Empire: Social life

 Physical exercises were popular with men and wrestling was an important male preoccupation for sport and entertainment, and women wrestlers are also mentioned in records.
 Gymnasiums have been discovered inside royal quarters and records mention regular physical training for commanders and their armies during peacetime.
 Royal palaces and marketplaces had special arenas where royalty and common people amused themselves by watching sports such as cock fight, ram fight and female wrestling.
 Excavations within the Vijayanagara city limits have revealed the existence of various community-based gaming activities.
 Engravings on boulders, rock platforms and temple floors indicate these were popular locations of casual social interaction.
 Some of these are gaming boards similar to the ones in use today and others are yet to be identified.

 Dowry was in practice and can be seen in both Hindu and Muslim royal families.
-When a sister of Sultan Adil Shah of Bijapur was married to Nizam Shah of Ahmednagar, the town of Sholapur was given to the bride by her family.
-Ayyangar notes that when the Gajapati King of Kalinga gave his daughter in marriage honoring the victorious King Krishnadevaraya he included several villages as dowry.
+When a sister of Sultan Ibrahim Adil Shah of Bijapur was married to Burhan Nizam Shah I of Ahmednagar, the town of Sholapur was given to the bride by her family.
+Ayyangar notes that when the Gajapati King of Kalinga gave his daughter in marriage honoring the victorious Krishnadevaraya he included several villages as dowry.
 Inscriptions of the 15th and 16th centuries record the practice of dowry among commoners as well.
 The practice of putting a price on the bride was a possible influence of the Islamic Mahr system.
 To oppose this influence, in the year 1553, the Brahmin community passed a mandate under royal decree and popularized the kanyadana within the community.
 According to this practice money could not be paid or received during marriage and those who did were liable for punishment.
 There is a mention of Streedhana ("woman's wealth") in an inscription and that the villagers should not give away land as dowry.
 These inscriptions reinforce the theory that a system of social mandates within community groups existed and were widely practiced even though these practices did not find justification in the family laws described in the religious texts.